Skip to content

 Resolving them can be especially difficult due to the project’s size and complexity.

-It’s therefore essential to have the right people (at the right time), behaviours and culture involved in overseeing mega-projects.
+It’s therefore essential to have the right people (brought in at the right time), behaviours and culture involved in overseeing mega-projects.

 The strategic importance of mega-projects often creates pressure to start them quickly.

-But vital preparatory work tends to be more difficult on mega-projects.
+But vital preparatory work is even more important on mega-projects.

 Committing to budgets and timetables before fully understanding delivery requirements can lead to cost increases or delays later on.
 As can starting mega-projects without a clear, strategic case that is backed by all stakeholders.

-The NAO calls for stronger project gateway reviews and business case approval processes early in the project lifecycle.
+The NAO calls for stronger project gateway reviews (where project progress is assessed, and next phases approved) and business case approval processes early in the project lifecycle.

 Its report references the ICE's call for tighter controls until design and planning are mature enough.
 And, for decisions on long term projects to be aligned to a central purpose.